MicrosoftDocs/azure-docs/articles/app-service-web/app-service-web-how-to-create-an-app-service-environment.md

 Just a reminder that if you want to create a subnet in an existing VNet, the ASE will be in the same resource group as the VNet.
 To keep your ASE in a separate resource group from your VNet simply make both your VNet and your subnet separately and in advance of creating your ASE.

+![][2]

+#### External or Internal VIP ####

 By default the VNet configuration is set with an External VIP Type and 1 IP address.
 If you wish to use an ILB instead of an external VIP then go into VNet Configuration and change the VIP Type to Internal.
-When you do this you will need to specify your subdomain for the ASE.
+An External VIP is used by default.
+When you change the VIP Type to Internal you will need to specify your subdomain for the ASE.
 There are a few tradeoffs when using an ILB as the VIP for an ASE.
 To learn more about them read [Using an Internal Load Balancer with an App Service Environment][ILBASE].

-![][2]
+![][4]

 ### Compute Resource Pools ###